Degederon/HouseRulesGuide/README.md

 \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*PLEASE READ\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*

 Current Word Version is too big for GitHub.
-Download it from here: https://epomd-my.sharepoint.com/:w:/p/jappell/EeOI8pwQHiRImvmS3pgcLkgB73ixJ9cBiq0x7EbqA5TCqA?e=JMfUhH
+Download it from here: https://epomd-my.sharepoint.com/:w:/p/jappell/Eesw9f1IAHZJvi9WNekDLM8BoysFZaAFONL5NBtwvwaNcA?e=usMzEu

 Current PDF is on GitHub for download.

-Here are some new areas of interest.

-* Welcome to Version 4.0!
+In this updated version:

+* The guide has now added newer graphics in various areas, you will notice!
+* Section 14 had all of the Demo campaign maps.
+That has been moved to a new section at the end of the guide with Video walkthroughs and hi-res downloadable jpg maps.
+Roots of Evil is completed and now working on next book - stay tuned.
+* Section 15 was finally cleaned up for user feedback and suggestions.
+* Section 18 The section now depicts three levels of gameplay and provides you information on those three levels.
+This section was revamped and updated.
+* Section 27.4 Heros of the Voice Machine has been reformatted and cleaned up.
+* Section 28 - A new music library has been created with a growing sound effect library.
+All .mp3 sound effects can be downloaded.
+* Section 30 - Like to thank MyWy for his ongoing contributions for map content feedback.

+**Previous Version**